dairzewe/best-neighborhood-pgh/README.md

 - Alex Nguyen - aln191@pitt.edu

 ## Project Overview
 For this project, we aim to determine the **best nieghborhood in Pittsburgh** using data analysis techniques in Python.
 The metric we chose to define "bestness" is **Quality of Life**.
-The sub metric that Kadair chose was **crime rate** (measured by the number of incidents reported in each neighborhood), Alex chose [INSERT SUBMETRIC], and Rohan chose [INSERT SUBMETRIC].
+The sub metric that Kadair chose was **crime rate** (measured by the number of incidents reported in each neighborhood), Alex chose the percentage of average quality of buildings, and Rohan chose [INSERT SUBMETRIC].

 ## Datasets Used
 **Kadair Walker**